 Further work on the potential timing of and investment required for these key initiatives and other projects will be advanced to inform the planning for transport and other infrastructure investment currently underway.
-This information will be developed into an implementation plan.

 Subsequent projects will also be identified in later years dependent on the findings of key initiatives and projects currently identified.
 An example of this is any decision to proceed with investment in the possible west-east growth corridors.